-- (a) In the event the proposed outside activity is determined to constitute a conflict of interest or commitment, and the employee disagrees with that determination, the employee may file a grievance under the expedited grievance procedure contained in Article 20. - (b) The employee may engage in such outside activity pending a resolution of the matter pursuant to Section 19.5(a) but does so at the risk of violating statutes or regulations. - (c) If the resolution of the matter is that there is a conflict of interest or commitment, the employee shall cease such activity immediately and may be required to turn over to the University all or part of compensation earned therefrom. - 19.6 Use of University Resources.
+- (a) A grievance alleging a violation of Article 19 shall be heard at Step 1 by the University's representative no more than seven days after it has been filed.
+The University's representative shall issue a Step 1 decision no more than seven days after the Step 1 meeting. - (b) A request for review of the Step 1 decision shall be filed using Appendix "D," no more than seven days following receipt of the Step 1 decision.
+The Step 2 meeting shall be held no more than 7 days after receipt of Appendix "D", and the Step 2 decision shall be issued no more than 7 days after the meeting. - (c) A request for arbitration using Appendix "E" shall be filed within fourteen days after receipt of the Step 2 decision.
+An arbitrator shall be selected by the parties no more than fourteen days following the receipt of Appendix "E".
+The arbitrator shall issue a memorandum of decision within 7 days following the conclusion of the arbitration, to be followed by a written opinion and award in accordance with Section 20.8(f)(5). - (d) The employee may engage in such outside activity pending a resolution of the matter pursuant to Section 19.5(a) but does so at the risk of violating statutes or regulations. - (e) If the resolution of the matter is that there is a conflict of interest or commitment, the employee shall cease such activity immediately and may be required to turn over to the University all or part of compensation earned therefrom. - 19.6 Use of University Resources.
 An employee engaging in any outside activity shall not use the facilities, equipment, or services of the University in connection with such outside activity without prior approval of the president or president's representative.
-Approval for the use of University facilities, equipment, or services may be conditioned upon reimbursement for the use thereof.
+Approval for the use of University facilities, equipment, or services may be conditioned upon reimbursement for the use thereof. - 19.7 NO UNIVERSITY AFFILIATION.

-19.7 No University Affiliation.
 An employee engaging in outside activity shall take reasonable precautions to ensure that the outside employer or other recipient of services understands that the employee is engaging in such outside activity as a private citizen and not as an employee, agent, or spokesperson of the University.